Congregation of Christian Brothers: Organizational structure of the Christian Brothers

 Traditional crest of the Christian Brothers, incorporating the Latin motto Facere et docere ("To Do and To Teach").
 Many schools run by the Brothers feature the cross in their school logo.

 Geographically, the Christian Brothers are divided into five provinces that encompass every inhabited continent.
 The brothers within each province work under the direction of a Province Leadership Team.
 In turn, the entire Congregation operates under the leadership of a Congregation Leadership Team based in Rome, led by the Congregation Leader.
 These provincial and congregational teams are elected on a six-year basis at Congregation chapters.

 Restructuring took place in the congregation in consequence of the discovery of pervasive physical and sexual abuse of children by Christian brothers going back decades, in particular the findings of what has come to be known in Ireland as the Ryan Report, published in 2009.
 This led to declining numbers of brothers in the developed world.
 The three provinces of North America (Canada, Eastern American, and Western American Province) restructured into the Edmund Rice Christian Brothers North America on 1 July 2005.
-The provinces that cover Ireland, Great Britain and the Congregational Leadership Team in Rome combined into a single European province on May 5, 2007, while the five provinces covering Australia, New Zealand and Papua New Guinea combined into one Oceania province on October 1, 2007, The English Province is a registered charity.
+The provinces that cover Ireland, Great Britain and the Congregational Leadership Team in Rome combined into a single European province on May 5, 2007, while the five provinces covering Australia, New Zealand and Papua New Guinea combined into one Oceania province on 1 October 2007, The English Province is a registered charity.
 The Dublin Headquarters are in the grounds of Marino Institute of Education.

 A special community within this new European province will be based in Geneva, Switzerland, working to establish an NGO known as Edmund Rice International.
 The purpose of such an organization is to gain what is known as a "general consultative status" with the United Nations.
 "This position allows groups the opportunity to challenge systemic injustice and to engage in advocacy work with policymakers on behalf of people who are made poor."
 As well as including Christian Brothers from provinces all over the world, members of the Presentation Brothers will also have a presence within this community.

 Edmund Rice Development is a faith-based non-governmental organization with charity status in Ireland.
 Based in Dublin, Edmund Rice Development was established in 2009, to facilitate the 161m euros (£145m), agreed with the Irish Government, to be paid in restitution for the historic abuse identified in the recently published Ryan Report.
 It was accorded charitable status shortly thereafter.
 Funding raised by the charity is directed mainly to nine countries in Africa, where The Christian Brothers work on mission in development: Ghana, Kenya, Liberia, Sierra Leone, South Africa, South Sudan, Tanzania, Zambia, and Zimbabwe.
 In Kenya, they support the Ruben Centre and Mary Rice center in Kibera Additional funds are also raised for similar work in South America (Argentina, Bolivia, Paraguay, Peru and Uruguay) and India.

 List of Superiors General

 The following is a list of the Superiors General of the Congregation of Christian Brothers.
-In recent times, "Congregational Leader" has been the title used.